Installing ONLYOFFICE Workspace Enterprise components on separate servers

 • Docker: any version supported by Docker team

-Though running ONLYOFFICE Workspace Enterprise Edition is a very resourceful operation, you will not have to allocate swap space before you start installation.
-When you run the installation script, a 6 Gb swap file is created automatically.
+Although running ONLYOFFICE Workspace Enterprise is resource-intensive, you will not have to allocate swap space before you start installation.
+When you run the installation script, a 6 GB swap file is created automatically.

 Preparing the server for installation

-This section steps must be performed for each server used for the ONLYOFFICE Workspace Enterprise Edition components installation.
+The steps in this section must be performed on each server used for the ONLYOFFICE Workspace Enterprise components installation.

-Once the download is finished, you can start the installation process.
+Once the download is complete, you can start the installation.

-For the ONLYOFFICE Workspace Enterprise Edition to be able to run the Docker service is necessary.
-The installation script will check if it is present on the computer and its version is not less than the minimal required.
-Otherwise, the Docker will be installed or updated automatically.
+The Docker service is required for ONLYOFFICE Workspace Enterprise to run.
+The installation script verify that Docker is present and that its version meets the minimum requirement.
+Otherwise, Docker will be installed or updated automatically.

 Docker specifies Google DNS servers by default.
-If your ONLYOFFICE Workspace Enterprise Edition server is not going to have access to the Internet, we recommend that you change the default Docker DNS address to the address of your local DNS server.
+If your ONLYOFFICE Workspace Enterprise server is not going to have access to the Internet, it is recommended to change the default Docker DNS address to the address of your local DNS server.
 To do that, go to the /etc/default/docker file and change the IP address in the following line to the IP address of a DNS server in your local network:

 docker_OPTS="--dns 8.8.8.8"